JCSDA/jedi-docs/docs/learning/tutorials/level2/dev-container.rst

     cd $HOME/jedi/build
     ctest

 Running this gives you an appreciation for how thoroughly the JEDI code is :doc:`tested <../../../working-practices/testing>`.
-The fv3-bundle has nearly 1000 tests but most of them take a fraction of a minute.
+The fv3-bundle has over 800 tests but many of them take less than a second.
 And this is only the Tier 1 tests - more computationally extensive higher-tier tests are run regularly with varying frequency.
 These thoroughly test all the applications, functions, methods, class constructors, and other JEDI components.
 As emphasized :doc:`elsewhere <../../../working-practices/reviewing-code>`, no code is added to JEDI unless there is a test to make sure that it is working and that it continues to work as the code evolves.

 If you still get test failures you may wish to consult the :doc:`FAQ <../../../FAQ/FAQ>`.